Russian war crimes: Second Chechen War

 During the Staropromyslovsky massacre between December 1999 and January 2000, Russian soldiers went on an apparent spree, rounding up civilians and summarily executing them.
 The crimes included widespread looting and arson.
-Victims included the entire nine-member family of the Zubayevs, which had reportedly been shot dead in the street by a heavy submachine gun (most likely from and armored vehicle).
+Victims included the entire nine-member family of the Zubayevs, which had reportedly been shot dead in the street by a heavy submachine gun (most likely from an armored vehicle).
 In one incident, Russian soldiers fired at civilians hiding in a cellar.
-According to a survivor of the incident, upon having yelled out to the soldiers, "Please don't shoot us, we are local civilians," the soldiers ordered them to come out of the cellar with their hands up.
+According to a survivor of the incident, upon having yelled out to the soldiers, "Please don't shoot us, we are local civilians", the soldiers ordered them to come out of the cellar with their hands up.
 After coming out of the cellar, the Russian soldiers ordered them back down, after which they threw down several hand grenades at the civilians.
 The survivors were then again ordered back out of the cellar, after which the Russian soldiers shot the survivors with machine gun fire at close range.
 The massacre went unpunished and unacknowledged by the Russian authorities.

 The 1999–2000 siege and bombardments of Grozny caused tens of thousands of civilians to perish.
 The Russian army issued an ultimatum during the siege urging Chechens to leave the city or be destroyed without mercy.
 Around 300 people were killed while trying to escape in October 1999 and subsequently buried in a mass grave.
-The Russian president Putin vowed that the military would not stop bombing Grozny until Russian troops quote 'fulfilled their task to the end.'
+The Russian president Putin vowed that the military would not stop bombing Grozny until Russian troops "fulfilled their task to the end".
 In 2003, the United Nations called Grozny the most destroyed city on Earth.
 The bombing of Grozny included banned Buratino thermobaric and fuel-air bombs, igniting the air of civilians hiding in basements.
-There were also reports of the use of chemical weapons, banned according to Geneva law.
+There were also reports of the use of chemical weapons, banned by the Geneva Protocol and the Chemical Weapons Convention.

 International humanitarian workers are reported to have been killed by Russian soldiers during the war in Chechnya.
 On 17 December 1996, six delegates of the International Committee of the Red Cross (ICRC) were killed in an attack by masked gunmen at the ICRC hospital in Novye Atagi, near Grozny.
-In 2010, Russian special forces officer, Major Aleksi Potyomkin, claimed that the murders were perpetrated by FSB agents.
+In 2010, Russian special forces officer Major Aleksi Potyomkin claimed that the murders were perpetrated by FSB agents.
 A 2004 report identified Russian soldiers using rape as means of torture against the Chechens.
 Out of 428 villages in Chechnya, 380 were bombed in the conflicts, leaving a 70% destruction of households behind.